The Pardoner's Tale: Tale

 The tale is set in Flanders at an indeterminate time, and opens with three young men who spend their time patronizing brothels and taverns while playing at eating, drinking, rioting, and gambling; this day they are engaged in blaspheming in a tavern.
 The Pardoner condemns each of these "tavern sins" in turn—gluttony, drinking, gambling, and swearing—with support from the Christian scriptures, before proceeding with the tale.
 The rioters hear a bell signalling a burial; upon inquiry they are told the funeral is that of an old drinking friend of theirs who the night before has been killed by a "privee theef" known as Death, who has also killed a thousand others in a nearby community.

 The men set out to avenge their friend and kill Death.
-An ancient man they brusquely query tells them that he has asked Death to take him but has failed (no one wishes to trade their youth for his great age).
+An ancient man they brusquely query tells them that he has asked Death to take him but has failed, as no one wishes to trade their youth for his great age.
 He then says they can find Death at the foot of an oak tree and also warns them "God save you, Who redeemed all humankind, And mend your ways!".
 When the men arrive at the tree, they find a large hoard of eight bushels of gold florins coins and forget about their quest to kill Death.

 They decide to take the coins to their homes at night for if any see them with the treasure by day, they would be accused of robbery and hanged.
 The three men draw straws to see who among them should fetch wine and food while the other two wait under the tree.
 The youngest of the three men draws the shortest straw and departs; while he is away, the remaining two plot to overpower and both stab him upon his return.
 However, the one who leaves for town plots to kill the other two to keep the treasure all for himself and does not repent: he purchases rat poison and laces the wine.
 When he returns with the food and drink, the other two kill him and then consume the poisoned wine, dying slow and painful deaths.

 Having completed his tale, the Pardoner—forgetful of his remarks during the prologue—falls into the habit of appealing [to an audience] for gold and silver so that the pilgrims may receive pardons for their sins.
 The Host responds that he would sooner castrate the Pardoner than kiss his relics.
 At this point the Knight intervenes and urges them to make peace.